unexist/blog/_posts/2021-07-21-workflow-engines-on-quarkus.md

 AgroalDataSource defaultDataSource;
 ```

-> *_NOTE_*: Setting the JDBC URL always prevented H2 from starting for me, so you also might want
+*NOTE: Setting the JDBC URL always prevented H2 from starting for me, so you also might want*
-> to check or rather avoid that.
+to check or rather avoid that.

 #### How to use CDI?